calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   - Signal_32: (start bit = 0, start byte = 2, **length = 15**)

-Signals Signal_31 and Signal_32 are non-cannonical so they need to get fragmented.
+Signals Signal_31 and Signal_32 are non-canonical so they need to get fragmented.
 The resulting structure `s` for MESSAGE3 will look as follows:

 ```c
     struct {